Aaron3963/UCSD_WebReg_Bot/README.md

 ## What can it do
 * Constantly refreshing webreg to check if there are new seats avaliable
+* Go backwards to the "go" page to ensure the page is refreshed
 * Automatically enroll the class if there is vacancy
+* Enroll multiple courses
 * Timer for specific duration (developing)
-* Go backwards to the "go" page to ensure the page is refreshed

 ## Prerequisities
 * [Python 3.x](https://www.python.org/downloads/)